“Dearly beloved,

 They were now not just performers but songwriters and composers too.

-So to me they were an extremely talented family.They played their own instruments.They had fantastic ideas, and with this effort, they put them all in there.
-And that’s probably why everyone got confused.One minute they’re heavy, the next they’re schmaltzy.
-Another moment they’re playful, then serious.It’s probably because it lacked a coherent musical theme that it didn’t get to where it should have been.If they’d made a box set and had a different style for each side, then that may well have worked.
-But either they, nor the record company, weren’t going down that road.So in the end you’ve got something that sounds like a highlights album from an epic (and unrealised) 4 hour production.
+So, to me, they were an extremely close, loving, talented, and extraordinarily entertaining family.They played their own instruments.They had fantastic ideas, and with this effort, they put them all in there; and that’s probably why everyone got confused.One minute they’re heavy, the next they’re schmaltzy.
+Another moment they’re playful, then serious.For me personally, it maybe because it lacked a coherent musical theme, that it didn’t get to where it initially should have been.If they’d made a box set and had a different style for each side, then that may well have worked.
+But either they, nor the record company, weren’t going down that road.So in the end you’ve got something that sounds to me like a highlights album from an epic (and unrealised) 4 hour production.

 On the subject of highlights,..